Contact us

 Final Thoughts

-The benefits of short-term disability insurance should not be underestimated, especially if you are someone who relies on your income to support yourself and your family.
-It is an important part of an overall financial security plan, so if you do not have short-term disability insurance, now is the time when it may be worth considering purchasing a policy.
+The benefits of this disability insurance policy should not be underestimated, especially if you are someone who relies on your income to support yourself and your family.
+It is an important part of an overall financial security plan.
+So if you do not have short-term disability insurance, now is the time when it may be worth considering purchasing a policy.